Saphir Hops

 It was bred with a Hallertau parent and probably a long list of other hops to make it more commercially viable.

 I wish I had a year it was made publicly available, but I found no information.
-I am guessing 2005 at the earliest.
+A comment left below states that Saphir was developed at the Hop Research Center in Huell, Germany and was released in 2002.

 Origin: Germany